Pressure gaps, geometric potentials, and nonpositively curved manifolds: Geometric potentials

-Thus we get \eqref{eqn: psi_bdd_0} for the $v$ that is crossing. \end{proof} We remark that the H\"older continuity of $\vp^{u}$ is an important, yet still open, question in nonpositively curved geometry.
-Only some partial results are known for surfaces under certain conditions, including \cite[Lemma 3.3]{gerber1999holder} where Gerber and Wilkinson show the H\"older continuity of $\vp^{u}$ for type 2 surfaces.
-Since Ricci curvature and Gaussian curvature are the same thing for surfaces, using Theorem \ref{Main-result-2} we obtain a partial generalization of \cite[Lemma 3.3]{gerber1999holder}: \begin{cor} Under the same assumptions as \textup {Theorem \ref{Main-result-2}}, $\psi^{u}$ and $\vp^{u}$ are H\"older continuous in a small neighborhood of $\Sing$. \end{cor}
+The Hölder continuity of $\vp^{u}$ is an important, yet still open, question in nonpositively curved geometry.
+Only some partial results are known for surfaces under certain conditions, including \cite[Lemma 3.3]{gerber1999holder} where Gerber and Wilkinson show the Hölder continuity of $\vp^{u}$ for Type 2 surfaces.
+Since Ricci curvature and Gaussian curvature are the same thing for surfaces, using Theorem \ref{Main-result-2} we obtain a partial generalization of \cite[Lemma 3.3]{gerber1999holder}: \begin{cor} Under the same assumptions as \textup{Theorem \ref{Main-result-2}}, $\psi^{u}$ and $\vp^{u}$ are Hölder continuous in a small neighborhood of $\Sing$. \end{cor}